 Businesses can still make changes as it is never too late.
 They need to hurry up and adopt a mobile-first strategy that is currently booming.
 Even so, this strategy will not work for forward-looking online business without some efforts.

 Business should not follow the strategy of going mobile friendly and miss vital steps.
 When they do, they fail to reach the millions of mobile users.
 The gap that occurs is a result of unresponsive and underperforming mobile websites.

 Mobile vs. desktop – Why it matters?

 It matters because everyone has a mobile.
 There is a mobile space in the market, and it is very competitive.
 In 2014, the competition was so intense that the CEO of Yahoo called it the ‘tipping point’ for the internet.
 We live every day proving this title right.
-Statistics from Similar Web as of 2017 showed that, out of 77 billion website visits, mobile contributed 50% of the traffic.
-Every day, these mobile users browse for an average of 1.4 hours.
+Reach and Traffic data from Statista showed that in Q1 2021, mobile devices accounted for 54.8% of global website traffic, constantly hovering around the 50% mark since early 2017.

 Below are a few statistics that you need to know.

 - 87% of U.S citizens are mobile device owners.